Note: This article was originally published on 24 May 2022 and was last updated on 15 August 2022

 — World Health Organization (WHO) (@WHO) July 23, 2022

 The Centre for Disease Control and Prevention (CDC) states that the incubation period (time from infection to symptoms) for monkeypox is usually between one to two weeks but can also range from five to 21 days.
 In humans, the disease usually begins with the following symptoms:

 - Swollen lymph nodes

-After one to three days (or sometimes longer), the patient will develop a rash, often beginning on the face then spreading to other parts of the body.
-The lesions will progress through the following stages before falling off:
+After one to three days (or sometimes longer), the patient will develop a rash, often beginning on the face, then spreading to other parts of the body.
+Typically, the rash is concentrated on the face (95 per cent) and the palms and soles (75 per cent).
+The mouth (70 per cent), genitalia (30 per cent) and conjunctiva (20 per cent) can also be affected.
+These lesions will progress through the following stages before falling off:

 The WHO reports that in most cases of monkeypox, symptoms typically go away on their own within a few weeks.
 However, newborns, children, and people with underlying immune deficiencies may be at risk of more serious symptoms and possibly death from monkeypox.
 Generally though, the mortality rate is low—at roughly three to six per cent.

 View this post on Instagram